FUDGE LETTER 2020

 Students and their families are asked to make fudge.
 The students are credited for each batch of fudge made and these credits are put towards their “account” which is used to offset their costs for the annual band trips – Please note – all band students are encouraged to use this fudge sale as an opportunity to increase their travel account credits.

-~ Fudge is to be cut in 1 ½ inch squares, packed in a disposable container and labeled with the student’s name and grade so they can receive proper credit.
+5. Fudge is to be cut into 1½ inch squares, packed in a DISPOSABLE container and labeled with the student’s name and grade so they can receive proper credit.
+The Fudge Committee CANNOT be responsible for returning dishes.

-~The fudge is to be delivered to the band room on Thursday, Nov.
-16th between 7:45 am and 9:00 am.
+6. The fudge is to be delivered to the band room on Thursday, Nov.
+14th between 7:45 am and 9:00 am.

 Safe food pamphlet: http://www.gov.pe.ca/photos/original/doh_foodsafety.pdf